chadly/Geocoding.net/readme.md

 How to Build from Source
 ------------------------

-In order to compile the solution in Visual Studio, you must first run the build in MSBuild.
+In order to compile the solution in Visual Studio, you must first run build.bat.
+This will run a basic Debug build without running any tests.
 The build process generates some files that are needed to compile in Visual Studio.

-The easiest way to run the build is just to run build.bat.
-This will run a basic Debug build without running any tests.

-### How to Build from Visual Studio 2010 Command Prompt

-Here are some sample build commands (these should be run from the working copy root directory):

-_Debug Build with tests_

-    msbuild geocoding.build

-_Debug Build without tests_

-    msbuild geocoding.build /t:Compile

-_Release Build_

-    msbuild geocoding.build /p:Configuration=Release

-_Copy & Merge Release Build to Output Dir (no tests)_

-    msbuild geocoding.build /t:ILMerge /p:Configuration=Release

-_Generate AssemblyInfoCommon file_

-    msbuild geocoding.build /t:Version

-_Generate App.config from template file_

-    msbuild geocoding.build /t:CopyTemplateFiles

 ### Service Tests
 You will need to generate API keys for each respective service to run the service tests.
-Edit App.config in Core.Tests and put in your API keys.
+Edit App.config in the Tests project and put in your API keys.